mapbox/tableauGeocode/README.md

     )
 ```

+After configuring your Python script, it is time to connect Tableau Prep.

+- Server: localhost
+- Port: 80
+- File Name: prepForward.py (if that is what you called it)
+- Function Name: prepGeo

 This configuation configuration should look like this:

 ![prepconfig](assets/prepconfig.png)

 Once input, your geocoding process will complete and return new data to your flow.

-## Forward Geocoding Requirements
+### Forward Geocoding Requirements

-The `prepGeo` function expects a single variable `input`.
-This variable MUST contain a column with an address string, with a column name of `Address`.
+Your data must contain a column titled `Address`.
+For the most accurate geocode, you should include as much geographic information (City, State, ZIP) in your Address.

-## Reverse Geocoding Requirements
+### Reverse Geocoding Requirements

-The `prepGeo` function expects a single variable `input`.
-This variable MUST contain two columns, `Longitude` and `Latitude`.
+Your data contain two columns, `Longitude` and `Latitude`.
 These columns can be of type float or string.

 ## Customization

+If you wish to alter the scripts or Docker image in any way, you can use the files found in `src`.

+### Geocoding Customizations

 The forward and reverse scripts default to a global search and a limit of one.
 This means that the geocoder will find the *optimal single result* for your query.